cocos/cocos-docs/en/concepts/scene/light/additive-per-pixel-lights.md

 ![Frame Debug](debug.png)

-In the first pass, first render the base color of `Directional Light`:
+As shown in the image above, the first rendering is the lighting of **Directional Light**:

 ![main light pass](pass1.png)